jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 #### E4: See Assurance Claim #2: E1-4, E7-E9

-#### E5: Password Manager Verification
-EDITING
-Password analyzing minimalizes weak passwords Analyzing password that is entered and mention a suggestion to fix that problem.
-As it doesn’t require secure passwords
-Once you enter your password, determine how long it would take to crack Make this password manager including useful tips for users or requirements Password manager is just storing the password, provide suggestions on tips for complex password after someone enters a weak password.

-#### Evidence for Claim 7
+#### Evidence for C7:
-EDITING
-Would require additional features that implement stronger encryption and storage of their passwords.
+Claim 7 states that password analyzation minimalizes weak paswords.
+At this time, Brave password manager does not require complex passwords.
+The manager is only capable of saving the credentials for each website requested by user.
+We would hope that as soon as a user enters in their username and password in a website, that the password manager would prompt with suggestions on how to create more strong and complex passwords for better security.
+The suggestion could also include information on how long it would take for an attacker to use a dictionary attack to crack the current password being utilized.

+### Evidence for C8:
-Brave browser stores password locally on machine.
-Passwords are stored acceptable secure because the Brave browser encrypts the passwords on the machine.google uses AFS encryption.
-Couldn’t find specific information from Brave mentioning but we are assuming that because Brave is built on chromium, we are assuming it’s using AFS encryption (first link)
+Claim 7 states that passwords stored are acceptable secure.
+Passwords are acceptable secure because the Brave browser encrypts the passwords on the machine locally.
+Google uses AFS encryption and though there is no information from Brave mentioning AFS encrpytion, it's our assumption that it's being utilzied because Brave is built on Chromium.
+It's our hope that there will be an additional requirement to implement stronger enctpyion and storage of passwords [25] and [26].
+One suggestion would be to require 2FA to view the vault in the password manager.
+Please refer to E2: Chromium Blog for more information.

-Last link – How secure is chrome securing password
-Mac and Linux, uses native keychain technology to protect chrome master password Refer back to 2FA for more secure
-MFS requires strong passwords make dictionary attacks less successfully.
-Give link…

-Claim 8
-EDITING
-Evidence  for C6 would requirement an implement of a time-out of inactivity session

 ### Assurance Claim 4 - The browser wallet sufficiently secures reward contributions.